ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/session/querying/how-to-query.python.markdown

 {PANEL: session.query}

-* The simplest way to issue a query is by using the session's `query` method which supports LINQ.
+* The simplest way to issue a query is using session's `query` method.
-  Both the LINQ method syntax and the LINQ query syntax are supported.

 * The following examples show __dynamic queries__ that do not specify which index to use.
   Please refer to [querying an index](../../../indexes/querying/query-index) for other examples.